cernei/nordfx-laravel-test-task/readme.md

  - `/install` - first endpoint you should navigate to install db, it also used to empty database when you want to retry test case
  - `/add` - Page where you "buy" tickets.
- - `/launch` - Page where lottery draw happens.
+ - `/launch` - Admin Page where lottery draw happens.
+ - `/results` User Page for last result
  - `/add-test-case` Import 1 million tickets for test app under load